Gerry McCulloch: Broadcasting career

-McCulloch is a former BBC Scotland, Setanta and STV journalist and television presenter.
+McCulloch is a former BBC Scotland, Setanta Sports and STV journalist and television presenter.
+He worked for Setanta as a commentator and voice-over artist for its Scottish Premier League and UEFA club competitions coverage.

 While at STV, McCulloch presented The Live Hogmanay Show, and was a roving reporter for the Scottish kids magazine show Skoosh and the lifestyle magazine programme The Five Thirty Show.
 He was best known, however, for working as a sports news presenter on the Central Scotland edition of STV News at Six and, from March 2010, presenting the sports magazine show Sports Centre: Friday Night Football alongside Sheelagh McLaren.
 He also fronted STV's live coverage of Scotland v Brazil from the Emirates Stadium in February 2011, as well as hosting coverage of the Murrayfield Rugby Sevens.

-McCulloch left STV in August 2011 after it was announced that STV would be dropping Friday Night Football from their schedule, and shortly afterwards started appearing as an on-screen football reporter on Sky Sport's flagship Saturday football show Soccer Saturday.
+McCulloch left STV in August 2011 immediately after it was announced that STV would be dropping Friday Night Football from their schedule, and shortly afterwards started appearing as an on-screen football reporter on Sky Sports' flagship Saturday football show Soccer Saturday.